NetGovern/api-guidelines/docs/protocol/status_codes.md

 You MUST define all success responses in API specification.

-You MUST define all error repospense in API specification if they convey application-specific funcational sematics or are used in non-standard way.
-Otherwise, combine them using the following pattern (OpenAPI 3):
+You MUST define all error responses in API specification if they convey application-specific funcational sematics or are used in non-standard way.
+Otherwise, you MAY combine them using the following pattern (OpenAPI 3):

 ```yaml
 responses: